-Criminal offenses are classified according to their nature and severity.
+Criminal offenses and misdemeanors in Allen, TX, are classified according to their nature and severity.
 Violations are the least severe and felonies are the most severe.
 Misdemeanors fall into the middle of this range.
 Although misdemeanors are not as severe as felonies, they can still result in time behind bars.
 After you’ve been arrested and taken into custody, a judge may decide to set bail, which means you can be released on a misdemeanor bail bond.
-Although the amount of bail for a misdemeanor is typically less than it would be for a felony, you’ll still likely need the assistance of a bondsman to arrange a misdemeanor bail bond in Dallas, TX.
+Although the amount of bail for a misdemeanor is typically less than it would be for a felony, you’ll still likely need the assistance of a bondsman to arrange a misdemeanor bail bond in Allen, TX.

 Class A Misdemeanors